NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ![crossbar network diagram](<Crossbar Network.png>)

 This allows many packets at once to traverse the switching fabric, as long as they have different input and output ports.
-This is done my giving the switching fabric control of the busses, and closing the connections to make the links only when there is a packet that needs to make that journey.
+This is done by giving the switching fabric control of the buses, and closing the connections to make the links only when there is a packet that needs to make that journey.

 ### Router Challenges